Is housing provided when we come to serve?

 Do you send food other than fruit and soup?

 YES, because there is so much wasted food in America, we are able to procure a wide variety of products like beans, rice, cereal, energy bars, muscle milk, etc.

 Teams and individuals come from many places throughout the United States, as well as Canada.
 The largest percentage come from California, then Washington and Oregon.
 We have international volunteers from all over the world that come as backpackers.

 Where are you located?

-In the San Joaquin Valley approx 40 miles southeast of Fresno.
-We′re on 21 acres of land, in the country, bordered by the Sierra Mountains.
+In the San Joaquin Valley approximately 40 miles southeast of Fresno.
+We are located on 21 acres of land, in the country, bordered by the Sierra Mountains.
 The Sequoia National park is about 40 minutes away.
 For Directions check here.

 Does the government oversee our operation?